navidJadid/openease-setup/README.md

     If you do not how to set up your `git config`, check out this [page from atlassian](https://support.atlassian.com/bitbucket-cloud/docs/configure-your-dvcs-username-for-commits/).

-2. Save the [update script](TODO: add link to script) somewhere on your system
+2. Save the [update script](https://github.com/navidJadid/openease-setup/blob/main/update-openease.sh) somewhere on your system

-3. Edit the paths to the repositories in the script.
+3. Open the script with an editor of your choice, and edit the paths to the repositories.

     If you set up your repositories according to our guide, you just need to change the following path: